greenm01/ec4x/docs/ec4x_specs.md

 Scouts (SC) are small drones outfitted with advanced sensors that assist with electronic warfare and information gathering.
 They are masters of Electronic Intelligence (ELI).

-Fleets containing Scouts are the only units capable of countering Raiders (Refer to Section 2.4.3).
-Multiple Scouts assigned to the same fleet operate as a mesh network, and their ELI capability is merged and magnified.
+Scouts are are one of the few units capable of countering Raiders (Refer to Section 2.4.3).
+Multiple Scouts assigned to the same fleet operate as a mesh network, and their ELI capability is merged and strengthened.

 Scouts maintain an element of stealth when performing solo missions for information gathering (spy) purposes in enemy solar systems.
 Scouts are *not* equipped with cloaking tech.
 They can only hide by themselves and no other ships.